 Sciatica is a spinal condition where one or more nerves around the spine.
 This can lead to severe pain and discomfort in the lower back.
 If you have sciatica and non-surgical treatments failed to resolve the issue you may get prescribed for an endoscopic decompression.

-Lastly, if you are struggling with a herniated disc, you are more likely to get endoscopic decompression to decompress the affected spinal nerves due to disc herniation.
+Lastly, if you are struggling with a herniated disc, you are more likely to undergo endoscopic decompression to decompress the affected spinal nerves due to disc herniation.

-Endoscopic decompression surgery is a minimally invasive surgical procedure that primarily helps to decompress spinal nerves and treat related spinal conditions.
+Endoscopic decompression surgery in India is a minimally invasive surgical procedure that helps to decompress spinal nerves and treat related spinal conditions.
 Endoscopic decompression can also be divided into different types depending on the condition it treats.
-So, before you opt for an endoscopic lumbar decompression, you must learn about the types to make informed decisions-
+So, before you opt for an endoscopic lumbar decompression, you must learn about the types to make informed decisions:

 Micro Laminectomy for one or more vertebra removal is one of the popular types of endoscopic decompression surgery that decompresses both sides of the spinal canal.